jay-joshy/question_cli/README.md

 ```

 Once running the tool, instructions are provided on how to navigate through each question.
-In brief, type y or n to classify questions as higher or lower order.
-If answering, simply type the option #.
-Navigate through questions with your arrow keys.

 A progress bar is at the bottom of the screen to indicate how many questions are left to classify/answer.
 If text is looking like its being cut off, please either increase the size of the terminal or reduce the text size (ie. Ctrl-).